fiborges/42SchoolProjects/Minishell/README.md

 Signal handling (Ctrl+C, Ctrl+D, Ctrl+\)
 Pipes (|) for command chaining
 Error handling and edge cases

 Getting Started

 To run the minishell program on your local machine, follow these steps:

-Clone the repository
+1 - Clone the repository then "make" and "./minishell".
-make
-./minishell

-Usage
+Testing:

 After running the minishell program, you will see a prompt where you can enter commands.
 You can execute various commands, including built-in commands and external programs.